Please login to continue

 I. The necessity of maintaining, according to the Word of God, the purity of the Church in doctrine and life (1Corinthians 6:19-20; 1 Thessalonians 4:3).

-The following quotation expresses ACTION’s conviction in regard to various doctrinal positions:
+The following quotation expresses ACTION’s conviction in regards to various doctrinal positions: